 Total household wealth is equal to the value of assets, including both financial assets and housing, minus the value of debts.

-The Congressional Budget Office has just published “Trends in the Distribution of Family Wealth, 1989 to 2019” (September 2022).
+The Congressional Budget Office has published a few months ago “Trends in the Distribution of Family Wealth, 1989 to 2019.
 Here are a few of the themes that caught my eye.

 In 2019, total family wealth in the United States—that is, the sum of all families’ assets minus their total debt—was $115 trillion.
 That amount is three times total real family wealth in 1989.
 Measured as a percentage of the nation’s gross domestic product, total family wealth increased from about 380 percent to about 540 percent over the 30-year period from 1989 to 2019, CBO estimates. … From 1989 to 2019, the total wealth held by families in the top 10 percent of the wealth distribution increased from $24.3 trillion to $82.4 trillion (or by 240 percent), the wealth held by families in the 51st to 90th percentiles increased from $12.7 trillion to $30.2 trillion (or by 137 percent), and the wealth held by families in the bottom half of the distribution increased from $1.4 trillion to $2.3 trillion (or by 65 percent).